Billionaire aims to jump-start search for alien life and rewrite rules of space exploration

 At first glance, Enceladus seems an odd place to look for alien life.
 The airless little moon is just 313 miles wide and fully encased in ice.
 What’s special about Enceladus is what lies beneath: a warm global ocean up to 30 miles deep.

 Volcanic activity at the bottom of that ocean could host ecosystems akin to the hydrothermal vents that support colonies of worms and crabs on Earth’s seafloor.
-Heat from Enceladus’s ocean also drives huge, geyser-like plumes that shoot out from fissures near the moon’s south pole.
+Pressure from Enceladus’s ice shell from the ocean also drives huge, geyser-like plumes that shoot out from fissures near the moon’s south pole.

 From 2005 to 2015, NASA’s Cassini probe repeatedly flew through the plumes and detected carbon-rich molecules — but the now-defunct spacecraft wasn’t designed to look for life itself.
 Planetary scientist Carolyn Porco, a key Cassini scientist and outspoken advocate for a return to Enceladus, shouted “Yeah!” from the audience when she heard Milner announce his interest in going to the little moon.